The Kangaroo industry

 The history of the rabbit in Australia demonstrates that people can be really silly.
 In 1859, a farmer introduced 24 grey rabbits to remind him of home.
 At the time, the man wrote:

 By 1900, the rabbits had reached plague proportions and were causing extreme environmental damage.
 They ring-barked trees, ate fields to oblivion and caused massive soil erosion by digging burrows.

-1080 is a slightly better control method than a virus because as well as rabbits being killed, poisons can be made for cats and foxes as well.
+1080 is a slightly better control method than a virus and brodifacoum because as well as rabbits being killed, poisons can be made for cats and foxes as well.
 In this way, both predators and rabbits can be removed.
 Nevertheless, it is still results in a shock to the ecosystem and only temporarily removes the ferals until more migrate in to take their place.
 Furthermore, not all native animals have been exposed to poison bush thus 1080 can kill native animals as well.

 Contrary to stereotypes, the rabbit isn't a great competitor and is not ideally suited to Australian conditions.
 Unlike marsupials, it isn't a great conserver of energy, it can't control its breeding to adapt to drought conditions, it isn't able to eat the diversity of food as can competitors like the bilby, and it is not as mobile through potted terrain as are hoping marsupials.
 On Kangaroo Island, goannas have actually eaten them to extinction.